Bert and Ernie: Sexual orientation discussion

-Bert and Ernie live together in an apartment located in the basement of 123 Sesame Street.
-Despite sleeping in separate beds, they share the same bedroom, which has led to some speculation that they are a representation of a gay couple.
-This has repeatedly been denied by Sesame Workshop, and some of Bert's interactions with female characters do appear to show that he is attracted to women, like serenading Connie Stevens in the Some Enchanted Evening segment of a first-season episode of The Muppet Show, and recording a song about his girlfriend, "I Want to Hold Your Ear", which was released on several albums.
+Because Bert and Ernie share an apartment and a bedroom, some have speculated that they are a representation of a gay couple.
+Sesame Workshop has consistently refuted this theory, maintaining that as puppets, the characters possess no sexual orientation.
+In addition, some of Bert's interactions with female characters imply that he is attracted to women, such as serenading Connie Stevens in an episode of The Muppet Show, and recording a song about his girlfriend, "I Want to Hold Your Ear", which was released on several albums.

 In July 2013, The New Yorker magazine chose an image of Bert and Ernie by artist Jack Hunter, titled Moment of Joy, as the cover of their publication, which covers the Supreme Court decisions on the Defense of Marriage Act and California's Proposition 8.

 In September 2018, Mark Saltzman, one of the script and songwriters for Sesame Street, stated in an interview with Queerty that when he wrote Bert and Ernie, they were often analogues for his own intimate relationship with film editor Arnold Glassman.
-Though he did not say Bert and Ernie were intended as a gay couple, online articles reported so.
+Though Saltzman did not explicitly say Bert and Ernie were intended as a gay couple, online articles reported so.